 If you are a reservoir engineer at a major running petrophysical models on 3D seismic, this guide is not for you.
 If you are a pipeline operator with hundreds of miles of gathering lines and custody transfer meters, SCADA is your world and this guide barely touches it.
 If you are a consulting firm selling implementations, you already know all of this.

-This guide is for independent operators running 5 to 500 wells, trying to make honest software decisions without being sold a platform that does not fit their operation.
+This guide is for small and mid-size independent operators running a handful of wells up to 2,000+, trying to make honest software decisions without being sold a platform that does not fit their operation.
 If that describes you, the rest of this site is written the same way.

 Two minutes.
 No sales call, no pushy follow-up.